rebelsky/sams-assorted-musings-reflections/mom.md

 *Since it's the night before mother's day, it seems like an opportune time to reflect back on my mother, Freda Rebelsky.
-The essay is perhaps even ore self-indulgent than is my norm, but I think it's appropriate for the occasion.*
+The essay is perhaps even more self-indulgent than is my norm, but I think it's appropriate for the occasion.*

 As I reflect back, much of who I am and how I act comes from my mother,